Sephora: Can diversity training help?

 Video

-RnB star SZA said she had been targeted while shopping at a branch in California.

-The firm told Reuters it was aware of the incident but said the training was not "a response to any one event".

-The BBC spoke to Asad Dhunna from the Unmistakables, who advises companies on how to be more racially inclusive.
+Asad Dhunna advises companies on how to be more racially inclusive - he told the BBC companies need to do more to solve the problem.

 -